UM-KevinHe/pprof/README.md

-# srrFE
+# pprof

-The `srrFE` software package is designed to implement the SerBIN method proposed by [Wu et al. (2022)](doi:10.1002/sim.9387), specifically tailored to address the computational challenges inherent in large-scale provider data.
-Additionally, the package is equipped with functions designed to estimate standardized ratios and rates and conduct hypothesis testing.
+The `pprof` software package provides a variety of risk-adjusted models for provider profiling, capable of addressing the computational challenges inherent in large-scale provider data.
+It also includes standardized measure calculations, hypothesis testing to evaluate provider performance, and visualization tools for comprehensive analysis.

 ## Introduction